adammurdoch/kotlin-multiproject-sample/README.md

 > ./gradlew multiproject:app:build
 ```

-## References to library are not resolved in IDEA
+## Issue 3: References to library are not resolved in IDEA

 When the build is imported into IDEA, the references to the library in the app are not resolved.